cornell-ece5745/ece5745-S01-front-end/docs/index.md

 In this section, we will be discussing the front-end of the ASIC toolflow.
-More detailed tutorials will be posted on the public course website shortly, but this section will at least give you a chance to edit some RTL and synthesize that to a gate-level netlist.
+More detailed tutorials will be posted on the public course website, but this section will at least give you a chance to edit some RTL and synthesize that to a gate-level netlist.
 The following diagram illustrates the four primary tools we will be using in ECE 5745 along with a few smaller secondary tools.
 Notice that the Synopsys and Cadence ASIC tools all require various views from the standard-cell library.

 ![](assets/fig/asic-flow.png)